Real-space density profile reconstruction of stacked voids: Testing the algorithm with stacked voids from a mock galaxy catalogue

+To further test the capability of the reconstruction algorithm, we use a mock galaxy catalogue matching the properties of the SDSS DR7.
+The mock catalogue is sourced from a high -resolution $N$-body dark matter simulation with $\Lambda$CDM cosmology, $1024^{3}$ particles and 1 $h^{-1} \mathrm{Gpc}$ side (also used in \cite{Sutter2013}) and part of the Public Cosmic Void Catalog\footnote{http://www.cosmicvoids.net}.
+The cosmological parameters of the simulation assume a WMAP 7-year cosmology, the initial conditions of the simulation were obtained through a power spectrum calculated with \tt{CLASS} \normalfont\citep{Blas2011} and realized with a modified version of \tt2LPTIC \normalfont\citep{Crocce2006}.
+The simulation is used as a source for a Halo Occupation Distribution model \citep{Tinker2006, Zheng2007} to produce the galaxy catalogue.
+The model assigns to each dark matter halo of mass $M$ a central galaxy and satellite galaxies, the mean number of central galaxies and satellites is described by:

+where we have $\sigma_{\rm{log} \it M}$, $M_{\rm min}$, $M_{0}$,$M_{1}^{'}$ and $\alpha$ as free parameters which are set to match the properties of a given galaxy population.
+Namely, we match the galaxy population to the main sample of SDSS DR7 \citep{Strauss2002, Zehavi2011}.

+This allows us to have a mock galaxy catalogue exactly matching the real data to which we will apply the reconstruction algorithm.
+We thus run the void finder \tt VIDE \normalfont described in \cite{Sutter2014a} and obtain void stacks on which we run the reconstruction with polynomial regularization.

+With the methodology described in the previous section, we apply the algorithm to stacked voids obtained from the mock galaxy catalogue matching the properties of the SDSS DR7.
+To assess the capability of the algorithm, we compare the reconstructed profile with the real-space profile of the stacked void from the mock catalogue.
+Furthermore, we use the reprojection of the profile as a quality test for the reconstruction, as described in Section \ref{reprojection}.
+This independent test is a further validation of the reconstruction.

+We show in Figs \ref{hod10-15} and Fig. \ref{hod40-45} the reconstructions for stacked voids of, respectively, 10-15 $\mathrm{h^{-1}Mpc}$ and a 40-45 $\mathrm{h^{-1}Mpc}$ radii from the mock galaxy catalogue: in both cases, the reconstructed real-space stacked void profile matches the profile of the stacked void from the mock catalogue.
+The sanity check of the reprojection serves as an additional consistency check for the quality of the reconstruction.
+We notice that the first points are less precise: the error bars are higher at small radii.

+As discussed in the previous section, the reconstruction with the algorithm is more complicated at the centre, where the projection gets a major contribution from the outer shells of the sphere, resulting in an increased precision for the profile when the radius increases.
+As expected, this is correctly captured by the test with the reprojection, which also shows that the reconstruction is able to overcome the ill-conditioning and to recover the real-space density profile of the stacked voids.

-The reconstruction of the spherical profile for stacked voids in the case of simulation (Figure \ref{riproiezione}) is completely implemented and tested—the set is now ready for a first application with real data: reconstruct spherical density profiles of stacked voids from the Sloan Digital Sky Survey.
+The reconstruction of the spherical profile of stacked voids obtained from a mock galaxy catalogue targeted to match the properties of the SDSS DR7 sample (Figs \ref{hod10-15} and \ref{hod40-45}) has been successfully tested.
+The set is now ready for a first application to real data: reconstruct spherical density profiles of stacked voids from the SDSS.\\